Sk3llington/Elastic_Stack_Server/README.md

 3. Generate a high amount of web requests to our web servers and make sure that Kibana is picking them up.

-* Generating a hight amount of failed SSH login attempts:
+* Generating a high amount of failed SSH login attempts:

 To generate these attempts we intentionally tried to connect to our Web-1 web server from the Jump Box instead of connecting from our Ansible container in order to generate failed attempts.